zahidcse/us-address/README.md

-Laravel Package for validate Us Street Address
+Laravel package for validate Us street address
 # Installation
-Open Your Terminal and run the following command on your laravel installaing directory composer require zahidcse/us-address
+Open Your Terminal and run the following command on your laravel installaing directory
+#
+composer require zahidcse/us-address
+#
-Or add the   "zahidcse/us-address": "*"  to your root composer.json file and run  composer install
+Or add the   "zahidcse/us-address": "*"  to your root composer.json file and run
+#
+composer install

 # How does it work
 This package will validate Only us address with zip code and street number other wise it will not validate.